C-Advanced/Dictionary/README.md

 ## _A mini project with Btree and GTK3_
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](#)

-This dictionary is a a mini project with Btree and GTK3
+This dictionary is a mini project with Btree and GTK3

 ## Features